Kerbalism/Kerbalism/docs/habitat.rst

 Inflatable habitats
 -------------------

 If a habitat is inflatable, its inflate/deflate animation will be driven by the actual pressure of the part.
 Note that pressurizing a large habitat with a small `pressure controller <kerbals.html#lss>`_ can take a long time.
-For example the mk1 pods pressure control will take approx 3 days to inflate the Gravity Ring.
+For example the mk1 pods pressure control will take approx 12 days (3 Earth days) to inflate the Gravity Ring.
 So remember to add enough `pressure controllers <kerbals.html#lss>`_ for the job.
+And by the way, you also should bring enough nitrogen.
 You wouldn't want to blow up a bouncy castle with your mouth :/

+To inflate an inflatable habitat on a celestial body surface with breathable atmosphere the "Air pump" should be used.
+Every crewable habitat got an air pump, including the non-inflatable ones.
+The more air pumps are enabled, the faster the inflation proceeds.
+Inflating the Gravity Ring with the air pump of the mk1 pod will take approx 3.5 hours.
+(Of course you will not bring the gravity ring to a planet's surface, or will you?
+This was just a comparision...)

 ----------